New insights for the multivariate square-root lasso: Introduction

 Many methods exist for fitting the multivariate response linear regression model in \eqref{eq:MVR}.
-When $n > p$ and the $\mbepsilon_i$'s are multivariate normal, the maximum likelihood estimator (and equivalently, least squares estimator) of $\mbbeta_*$ does not require knowledge of nor an estimate of $\mbOmega_*$.
-When $p \geq n$, in which case the least squares estimator is not unique, an alternative is to estimate $\mbbeta_*$ by minimizing a penalized least squares criterion (i.e., penalized squared Frobenius norm criterion) using penalties that exploit the matrix structure of the unknown regression coefficients \citep{turlach2005simultaneous,yuan2007dimension,obozinski2011support,negahban2011}.
-However, the penalized least squares criterion implicitly assumes $\mbSigma_* \propto \mbI_q$: e.g., the penalized least squares estimator is equivalent to the penalized normal maximum likelihood estimator when $\mbSigma_* \propto \mbI_q$ and is known.
+When $n > p$ and the $\mbepsilon_i$ are multivariate normal, the maximum likelihood estimator (and equivalently, least squares estimator) of $\mbbeta_*$ does not require knowledge of nor an estimate of $\mbOmega_*$.
+When $p \geq n$ the least squares estimator is not unique, so a natural alternative is to estimate $\mbbeta_*$ by minimizing a penalized least squares criterion (i.e., penalized squared Frobenius norm of the residual matrix) using penalties that exploit the matrix structure of the unknown regression coefficients \citep{turlach2005simultaneous,yuan2007dimension,obozinski2011support,negahban2011}.
+However, the penalized least squares criterion implicitly assumes $\mbSigma_* \propto \mbI_q$: the penalized least squares estimator is equivalent to the penalized normal maximum likelihood estimator under the assumption that $\mbSigma_* \propto \mbI_q$.

 This limitation of penalized least squares has motivated numerous methods which incorporate an estimate of $\mbOmega_*$ into the estimation procedure for $\mbbeta_*$.
-One class of methods jointly estimates $\mbOmega_*$ and $\mbbeta_*$ by maximizing a penalized normal log-likelihood \citep{rothman2010sparse,yin2011sparse}, using $L_1$-norm penalties on both the entries of the optimization variable corresponding to $\mbbeta_*$ and off-diagonal entries of the optimization variable corresponding to $\mbOmega_*$.
-Alternatively, \citet{wang2015joint} proposed a method which performs estimation column-by-column, estimating the $k$th columns of $\mbbeta_*$ and $\mbOmega_*$ jointly for $k=1,\dots, q$.
-While these methods can perform well in certain settings, an estimate of $\mbOmega_*$ is often not needed by the practitioner yet requires estimating $O(q^2)$ additional parameters, increases the computational burden, and in the case of \citet{rothman2010sparse} and \citet{yin2011sparse}, requires solving a non-convex optimization problem.
+One class of methods jointly estimates $\mbOmega_*$ and $\mbbeta_*$ by maximizing a penalized normal log-likelihood \citep{rothman2010sparse,yin2011sparse} using $L_1$-norm penalties---as defined in \eqref{eq:MSRLpen}---on the optimization variable corresponding to $\mbbeta_*$ and on off-diagonal entries of the optimization variable corresponding to $\mbOmega_*$. \citet{wang2015joint} proposed an alternative approach which performs estimation column-by-column, estimating the $k$th columns of $\mbbeta_*$ and $\mbOmega_*$ jointly for $k \in \{1,\dots, q\}$.
+While these methods can perform well in certain settings, an estimate of $\mbOmega_*$ is often not needed by the practitioner.
+Regardless, the methods of \citet{rothman2010sparse}, \citet{yin2011sparse}, and \citet{wang2015joint} require estimating $O(q^2)$ precision matrix parameters, and in the case of \citet{rothman2010sparse} and \citet{yin2011sparse}, require solving a computationally burdensome nonconvex optimization problem.

 An ideal estimation criterion for $\mbbeta_*$ is convex and can account for error dependence without requiring an explicit estimate of $\mbOmega_*$ or $\mbSigma_*$.
 To this end, we study the class of estimators